 What are flat feet?

-Having flat feet is different to pronation, or overpronation.
+Having flat feet is different from pronation, or overpronation.
 Pronation is a normal movement of the foot which occurs just after the heel touches the ground when walking.
-This means that the foot rolls inwards and arch lowers, to allow the foot to mould to the surface and to absorb shocks.
+This means that the foot rolls inwards and arch lowers, to allow the foot to mold to the surface and to absorb shocks.
 Over-pronation is where too much pronation occurs, or it occurs too rapidly, which places additional stresses on the ankle, knee, hip and lower back.

 A flat foot is usually evident from observing the foot, whereas someone who overpronate's may have a normal arch when standing still, which flattens excessively whilst walking or running.